AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

 '``-``' items than for '``+``':

-* For '``-``' or '``!``' items, there must be an exact match between the stated expectations and results reported by xcov (in both output formats examined): every expectation must be found in the tool outputs, and every occurrence in the tool output must have a corresponding expectation.
+* For '``-``' or '``!``' items, there must be an exact match between the stated expectations and results reported by gnatcov (in both output formats examined): every expectation must be found in the tool outputs, and every occurrence in the tool output must have a corresponding expectation.